bcbio/peakseq-reports/README.md

 On the `YAML` header file of the `Rmd` you can specify some parameters or just set them up in the second chunk of code of the template.

+On the YAML header file of the Rmd you can specify some parameters including the conditions to be compared, the genome used, and the desired output file names.
+This template has examples of:
+* calculating a peak counts matrix
+* PCA
+* differential binding analysis
+* peak annotation
+* functional analysis (coming soon)

+This template writes to CSV a log2 normalized counts matrix of peaks x samples as well as the annotated significant results of the differential binding analysis.